 Lake Systravatn

 The other nun also wanted to own the comb, but she couldn't figure out how to do so.
-Finally, she spotted a dapple-grey horse by the lake and decided on taking it and riding it.
-The horse was so big that the nun couldn't mount it (Icelandic horses are smaller than other horses RHR).
+Finally, she spotted a dapple-grey horse by the lake and decided to ride it.

 The view of Kirkjubæjarklaustur from the top of the Systrafoss waterfall

-(Translated into English from Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jón Árnason).
+(Translated into English from Þjóðsögur Jóns Árnasonar - the Compilation of Folklore of Jón Árnason).

-The trail leading to Lake Systravatn
+The trail leading to Lake Systravatn.

 There is a rather steep uphill hike from the waterfall to the lake on top of the hill, with steps taking you up to the top.
-It is well worth visiting the lake as well as the view from the top is very beautiful.
-The hike is marked in red.

 Sönghellirinn - the Singing Cave